ikraamg/Etch-A-Sketch/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [](https://github.com/ikraamg/Etch-A-Sketch/issues).
+Feel free to check the [issues page.](https://github.com/ikraamg/Etch-A-Sketch/issues).

 ## Show your support